leobentes/principal-photography-web/README.md

 ## Notice

-The contents of this repository is a copy of the `src/app` directory of a regular Angular project directory structure.
+The contents of this repository is a copy of the `src/app` directory of a typical Angular project directory structure.